Because-ai/because.ai-backend/README.md

 The IDs are the handoff to step 04's retrieval: notes are filtered to those customers *before* the vector search, not after.
 Searching all notes and hoping the right ones surface is how you end up citing a note about an unrelated region, which is exactly the failure that destroys credibility the moment a judge clicks through.

-Each query is captured as evidence — the literal SQL and the rows it returned — so a claim built on it can be opened and checked.
+Each query is captured as evidence, both the literal SQL and the rows it returned, so a claim built on it can be opened and checked.

 Runtime is under 25ms.

-### 04 — Writes the answer
+### 04. Writes the answer

 One model call.
 It receives the computed statistics, the causes, and the evidence, and returns structured sentences, each carrying the IDs of the evidence supporting it.